check017/developer-training-lineup/Level-0/00-Tools-of-the-Trade/Code-Editors.md

 everyone else's code as well.
 Therefore, it is advised that you don't change the colors from the ones already used by the text highlighter.

+### What is the Difference Between a Text Editor and a Code Editor?

+A text editor allows you to edit any text.
+The file you are working with does not have to be a code file.
+It can be anything with text.
+A code editor is optimized for writing computer code.
+It has features specifically for writing just code.
+It can determine what coding language you are using, it provides text color to help you see what parts are what in your code, and it manages the files and directories of you project.
+It can also spot errors in your code right away.
+All of this speeds your development time.
+Code editors do a lot more than what has been described here.
+They have a whole host of features.
+As you become more familiar with using a code editor you may find you like things set a certain way or that you prefer a certain feature more than another.
+A good code editor can handle any set-up you may prefer.

 ## Intergrated Development Environment (IDE)

 An IDE is a set of tools all grouped in one application used by the developer to handle every aspect of software development.
 Everything from file management to error handling to security is handled within an IDE.
-This is very different from a text editor.
+This is very different from a code editor.
 Your text editor is really just that, an editor for writing and editing text.
 Many text editors have similar features to an IDE, but not anywhere near to the extent of an IDE.
 IDE's are not usually needed for web development work.
 For now, we will just use the Sublime Text Editor.